 (Not Yet In Place)

-There is a proposal to revise the rating criteria for mental health conditions, which could result in higher ratings for veterans with severe symptoms.
+There is a proposal to change the rating criteria for mental health conditions, which could result in higher ratings for veterans with severe symptoms.
 The VA also aims to streamline the claims process for mental health conditions, making it quicker and easier for veterans to access benefits and treatment.
 2025 update: these changes are not yet in effect and it is not clear when or if the VA will apply them.

 If the new rating system is applied, instead of just looking at how your mental health affects your work and social life, the VA will look at five specific areas: